Savannah (TV series): Development

 Savannah was the first drama series produced for The WB, which had been launched in January 1995 and featured primarily sitcoms.
-Garth Ancier, president of the WB's entertainment division, said, "We believe there's a tremendous opportunity to attract female viewers with a one-hour drama opposite the neworks' three competing two-hour movies, much the way Fox has attracted a male-oriented audience with its one-hour comedy block ... on Sunday nights."
+Garth Ancier, president of the WB's entertainment division, said, "We believe there's a tremendous opportunity to attract female viewers with a one-hour drama opposite the networks' three competing two-hour movies, much the way Fox has attracted a male-oriented audience with its one-hour comedy block ... on Sunday nights."

 Executive producer Aaron Spelling called Savannah "a young Dynasty", referring the 1980s prime time soap also produced by Spelling, as well as "a little touch of Gone with the Wind if it were done in 1996."

 The series focuses on three young women who share a life long friendship but as adults have little in common.
 Reese Burton is described as a "rich and pampered", yet naive, woman "who remains unselfish despite her wealth and privilege."
 Lane MacKenzie is perky and levelheaded, and "remains loyal to her friends despite a run of bad luck."
 Peyton Richards is the "bad girl", and a "street-wise" woman who is jealous of Reese's wealth and pending marriage, and whose "impetuous nature seems certain to test the bonds of friendship—especially when she goes after her friend Reese's fiancé [Travis]."
 Travis, who turns out to be "the nastiest guy this side of J. R. Ewing", is also "the most multifaceted liar in the world" while pretending to be nice.
-The Deseret News notes that Reese's father [Edward] loves his daughter very, very much but has a secret; the mysterious [Tom] falls in love with Reese very, very much but has a secret; [and] upright cop [Dean] really loves Lane from point one, but he has two secrets.
+The Deseret News notes that Reese's father [Edward] "loves his daughter very, very much but has a secret"; the mysterious [Tom] "falls in love with Reese very, very much but has a secret"; [and] upright cop [Dean] "really loves Lane from point one, but he has two secrets".